-The Authority will also take into account the home authority's supervision and regulation of the bank (and where relevant the group), in order to assess the risks posed by the branch to financial stability in the Isle of Man.
-This will include cooperating with the home supervisory authority and focusing on understanding the adequacy of capital and liquidity at the bank / group level, and the relationship between the bank and its branch in the Isle of Man.
+The Authority will also take into account the home regulator's supervision and regulation of the bank (and where relevant the group), in order to assess the risks posed by the branch to financial stability in the Isle of Man.
+This will include cooperating with the home regulator and ensuring there is a clear allocation and understanding of the responsibilities for the prudential supervision of the bank (as a whole) and the branch in the Isle of Man.